Sports Properties Acquisition Corporation

-Sports Properties Acquisition Corporation (SPAC) is a publicly traded company who has placed a bid to purchase the Florida Panthers from Alan Cohen and Sunrise Sports and Entertainment.
+Sports Properties Acquisition Corporation (SPAC) is a publicly traded company who has placed a bid to purchase the Florida Panthers from Alan Cohen, and Sunrise Sports and Entertainment.

 Previous Opportunities

-SPAC sold public shares in the company and must purchase a team by January 2010 or the shares will be returned to the shareholders.
-They have previously been interested in the Phoenix Coyotes and Montreal Canadiens.
+SPAC sold public shares in the company and must purchase a team by January 2010, or the shares will be returned to the shareholders.
+They have previously been interested in the Phoenix Coyotes, and Montreal Canadiens.

 Florida Panthers Purchase

 SPAC has offered a $240 million deal to purchase the Panthers, the BankAtlantic Center and the area surrounding the arena.
 Along with the land, they will acquire Alan Cohen's proposal for a $2 billion project to develop the land surrounding the arena.
-This project has been code named City of Oz.
+This project has been code named as City of Oz.

 Formation

 SPAC includes Vice Chairman Andrew Murstein, a New York financier, and CEO/President Tony Tavares, a former president of the Washington Nationals.
-Tavares also was president and CEO of Disney Sports Enterprises, which launched the NHL's Anaheim Ducks and MLB's Anaheim Angels.
+Tavares was also the president, and CEO of Disney Sports Enterprises, which launched the NHL's Anaheim Ducks and MLB's Anaheim Angels.
 Hank Aaron is also a member of this group.